What type of content do you primarily create?

 - Invite the customer to suggest changes and make comments directly in the draft

-7. Publish and promote your case study
+7. Publish and promote your multimedia case studies

 - Send a link to the customer you interviewed in case they want to share it with their personal network